 "Daddy!" shrieked Ronnie.

-As Lukas moved his laser spot from Ronnie's waist towards her head, neither of them discerned Angel’s approachdashing.
+As Nick moved his laser spot from Ronnie's waist towards her head, he was unaware of Angel dashing towards him like a cruise missile.
 Angel reached Nick so swiftly that she had her arm around his head before he could react.
-She vaulted up and rotated her body in a counterclockwise direction to kick Lukas in the temple.
+Angel vaulted up and rotated her body counterclockwise to kick Lukas in the temple.
 Lukas dropped his gun as he tumbled to the pavement.

-Angel stepped to the front of Nick and violently head-butted him.
-He appeared stunned, so she soccer-kicked him in the groin, hard.
+Angel stepped in front of Nick and violently head-butted him.
+He appeared stunned, so she soccer-kicked him in the groin hard.
 As he sank to his knees, she snatched his gun and threw it across the street.
 A swift kick to the side of Nick's head rendered him unconscious, toppling to the ground like a falling obelisk.

-Lukas had raised to one knee and retrieved his pistol.
+Lukas had risen to one knee and retrieved his pistol.
 As he pointed the spotting beam towards John Merrick, Angel grabbed Merrick's suit collar, put her leg out to trip him, and yanked him down just as the pistol discharged.
 The bullet shattered an empty parked car window.
 The blast echoed through the buildings, followed immediately by Ronnie’s high-pitched shriek.

 John Merrick crashed into his daughter, and both fell against a concrete garbage container.
 The collision lacerated John Merrick’s scalp, causing it to bleed profusely.